KallamSamad/KallamSamad/README.md

 I also intend to do some independent projects (outside the classroom) with or without a team.
 Feel free to add suggestions to refine my code or ask for help.

-All this is to improve and evolve as a computer scientist to ultimately be prepared for the year ahead!
+All this is to improve and evolve as a computer scientist to ultimately be prepared for the years ahead!

 - 🔭 I’m currently working on: Using pygame to create a simple chess program